 Every year I check my online resources to ensure I am using the most current name for the seeds I receive.
 I generally don't make the switch to a new name unless there is agreement from several sources, but often some other reliable current source still favors the old name or sometimes even offers up a third option for the name.
 It can get very confusing and I will be the first to admit to a bias against changing certain names even though the "authorities" have.
 (Hepatica will always be Hepatica for me!)

-Among the resources used for plant names are: Plants Of The World Online is the latest, most up-to-date source, from KEW Science; The Plant List which is a collaboration between Royal Botanic Gardens, Kew, and the Missouri Botanical Garden; the USDA's GRIN and PLANTS Database; Missouri Botanical Garden's Tropicos; and RHS Horticultural Database .
-For descriptions, I use the various online Floras at efloras.org which includes Flora of North America, Flora of China, Flora of Pakistan and Ornamental Plants From Russia; as well as the AGS Encyclopedia of Alpines from our sister organization, among other sources.
+Among the resources used for plant names are: Plants Of The World Online is the latest, most up-to-date source, from KEW Science; World Flora Online: A Project of the World Flora Online Consortium; The Plant List which was a collaboration between Royal Botanic Gardens, Kew, and the Missouri Botanical Garden (no longer updated); the USDA's GRIN and PLANTS Database; Missouri Botanical Garden's Tropicos; and RHS Horticultural Database .
+For descriptions, I use the various online Floras at efloras.org which includes Flora of North America, Flora of China, Flora of Pakistan and Ornamental Plants From Russia; as well as the AGS Encyclopedia of Alpines from our sister organization, among other resources.

 Nomenclature questions can be addressed to the Seed Intake Manager: Laura Serowicz, NARGS Seed Intake Manager, 15411 Woodring St., Livonia, Michigan 48154-3029.

 We recognize that a number of seeds are best sown fresh, rather than dry-stored.
 These include SOME members of the genera Aconitum, Actaea, Adonis, Anemone, Anemonella, Asarum, Callianthemum, Caltha, Corydalis, Cyclamen, Dicentra, Disporum, Dryas, Epimedium, Eranthis, Erythronium, Galanthus, Glaucidium, Hacquetia, Helleborus, Hepatica, Hylomecon, Jeffersonia, Kirengeshoma, Lysichiton, Meconopsis, Mertensia, Paris, Ranunculus, Salix, Sanguinaria, Saruma, Shortia, Stylophorum, Thalictrum, Tiarella, Trillium, Trollius, and Uvularia.
-Currently, imported seed cannot be packed in vermiculite, but we receive some of these ephemeral seeds packed in damp vermiculite from USA members and will distribute them to all members.
+Currently, imported seed cannot be packed in vermiculite, but we receive some of these ephemeral seeds packed in damp vermiculite from USA members and will distribute them to members if a phytosanitary certificate is not required.
 We will also continue to offer any dry-stored seed we receive, as these seeds are usually still viable, but may take longer to germinate.

 If the listing states that it is (moist packed), then the seed is in a small plastic bag with slightly damp vermiculite to keep the seed fresh.
 The packets will be clearly marked as containing vermiculite but non-US members should make certain that such packing will clear their import inspection process.
 Occasionally the seed will begin germinating in the damp vermiculite, so carefully empty the contents into a prepared seed pot and cover with a little additional compost and treat as you do your other seed pots outdoors.
 Most of these seeds will need a full year of cold/warm cycles to germinate - but some may still take longer to emerge.
 See Kristl Walek‘s article in the Summer 2007 Rock Garden Quarterly for more about how to handle ephemeral seed.
 We are very pleased to be able to offer ephemeral seed packed this way and hope US donors will try this method of retaining the viability of ephemeral seeds that they donate.